PDOK/data.labs.pdok.nl/apps/index.md

 ### Data exploration with Tableau

 [Tableau](https://www.tableau.com/) is a BI software.
-Example OF consuming BAG data in Tableau can be find below:
+An example of consuming BAG data in Tableau can be find below:

 <script type='text/javascript' src='/assets/js/tableau/viz_v1.js'></script>